emotion-js/emotion/CONTRIBUTING.md

 ## Installation

-- (If using an M1 Mac) Install `vips` via Homebrew: `brew install vips`.
-  - This step can be removed from this document if we upgrade to the latest version of Gatsby, which is compatible with sharp 0.28.0+ which does include binaries for M1 Macs.
 - (If using Windows) Enable Developer Mode in the Windows settings app.
 On Windows 11, this can be done by searching the start menu for "Developer settings" and then enabling the Developer Mode toggle switch.
 - Run `yarn` in the repository's root directory to install everything you need for development.
 - Run `yarn build` in the root directory to build the modules.